QualiSystemsLab/Jira-Integration/README.md

 - `duration_in_minutes`: duration of the sandbox in minutes
 - `user`: CloudShell owner to set as the owner of the sandbox

-A third-party tool is expected to reserve this blueprint and execute ``

-Creates an immediate reservation containing the specified resource using the CloudShell automation API.
+`CreateSandbox` creates an immediate reservation containing the specified resource using the CloudShell automation API.

+A third-party tool is expected to reserve this blueprint and execute `CreateSandbox`.

 ### UnquarantineWorker blueprint
+**!!!
+MUST BE MARKED PUBLIC !!!**

 Contains a function `Unquarantine` with inputs:
 - `subject_name`: resource or blueprint name